13 Horizon architecture

 13.3.1 Root abundance

-Table 13.12: Plant root size classes for detailed assessment
+Table 13.11: Plant root size classes (adapted from International Organization for Standardization (2019))

 Code Name Size range (mm)